tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 .. image:: germany/tss-ids.png
    :align: right
-   :alt: Example of TSS ID and Client ID from fiskaly in Odoo Point of Sale
+   :alt: Example of TSS ID and Client ID from fiskaly in CoquiAPPs Point of Sale

 Once the creation of the TSS is successful, you can find your **TSS ID** and **Client ID** under the *fiskaly API* section.